(Last Updated on : 19-11-2018)

 Festivals of Adi Brahma Temple

-A number of festivals are celebrated at the Adi Brahma temple.
-These include Naagni Birshu, Mohal festival, Rohlgi Kafu, Bhulang Birshu, Shrihagiinauli festival, Kokhan Festival, Rohlgi festival etc. The Khokhan festival is the most important festival of all and it is celebrated as the day of revelation.
+in a year.
+These include Naagni Birshu, Mohal festival, Rohlgi Kafu, Bhulang Birshu, Shrihagiinauli festival, Kokhan Festival, Rohlgi festival, etc. The Khokhan festival is the most important festival of all and it is celebrated as the day of revelation.

 Jogindernagar is the nearest railway

 and is at a distance of 115 km from the Adi Brahma Temple.
 The Kullu Manali Airport